DarioHealth offers 2-way coaching in latest diabetes app update

 Headquartered in Port Washington, N.Y., Drive DeVilbiss Healthcare manufactures a complete line of medical products, including mobility products, sleep and respiratory products, beds, bariatric products, wheelchairs, sleep surfaces and pressure prevention products, self-assist products, power operated wheelchairs, rehabilitation products, resident room equipment, personal care products and electrotherapy devices.

 Incontinence consumers get better fit with new Depend sizing

 Kimberly-Clark’s Depend incontinence brand on Monday released a new sizing for both men and women’s Depend Fit-Flex Underwear to ensure a better fit.
-A new study from Depend brand found that nearly one in four Americans living with bladder leakage withdrew from the people and things they love due to discomfort and anxiety.
+A new study from Depend brand found that nearly 1-in-4 Americans living with bladder leakage withdrew from the people and things they love due to discomfort and anxiety.

 “We are always looking to help those who experience bladder leakage find a solution to help manage the condition,” Jennifer Nobui, senior brand manager for Depend, said.
 “We are committed to breaking category stigmas and providing products that allow our consumers to live the same lives they lived before bladder leakage.
 That’s why we created new sizing to better fit our consumers’ needs and to allow them to reconnect with the people and things they love.”

 Depend Fit-Flex is now available in sizes small, medium, large and extra-large for women and sizes small/medium, large and extra-large for men.
 With more sizes than before, Depend Fit-Flex Underwear provides a better fit for all body shapes and sizes, including an improved waistband to keep the brief in place and new tailored tension for comfort.